shreevatsa/site/_posts/2018-05-17-sediyapu-ch1.md

 ---

-Inspired/encouraged by Shatavadhani Ganesh (and more recently by Sridatta A), I’ve finally started reading Sediyapu Krishna Bhat’s work.
-They are right that this is a kind of work on prosody rather different from the usual texts like Vṛtta-ratnākara and others.
-Although I'm only on the second chapter so far, I find it quite methodical and clarifying.
+Inspired/encouraged by Shatavadhani Ganesh (and more recently by Sridatta A), I’ve finally started reading Sediyapu Krishna Bhat’s *Chandogati*.
+I'm happy I did so; this is an exceptional work.

+This is a kind of work on prosody rather different from the usual texts like Vṛtta-ratnākara and others.
+Although I'm only on the ~~second~~ fifth chapter so far, I find it quite methodical and clarifying.
 More on the book as a whole (and some of its interesting points) later.
 Anyway, I echo the statement that this work ought to be available to more people, hopefully translated into English or Sanskrit or Hindi or whatever.

 It is not my place or intention to translate this work.
 (In a work like this, the author is very careful and precise with his language, including resorting to vague words exactly when appropriate, and translation could easily add to the confusion and distort the intention.)
 But at least I can make a “map” of the work, for myself to read this work again and quickly jump to relevant sections, and maybe it can be useful to other interested Kannada readers too.
 The start of such a thing is below.